mchen30/CS337-Projects/README.md

 In practice, the program returns exact spellings for 37% and 39% of all the nominees for each award in 2013 and 2015, respectively, not including nearly correct spellings that miss punctuations in names.
 It also returns exact spellings for 72% and 60% of the presenters in 2013 and 2015, not including any partial representations of movies or names.

 The program is fully parallelized in Ray which makes it a breeze to run on larger datasets such as the gg2015.json if multiple CPU cores are available.
-The program avoids unnecessary data copying in worker threads and has been tested to make full use of the physical cores on a server node.
-It completed all extraction tasks for gg2015.json including multiple re-ranking steps in about 2.5 minutes.
+The program minimizes data copying in worker threads.
+It completed all extraction tasks for gg2015.json including multiple re-ranking steps in less than a minute on a server node, of which half the time was used in pd.read_json().
+Modin was tested to further parallelize pandas operations but the gains were limited, so it was not included in the final version.
+On a quad-core laptop, the total run time is about 3 minutes.
 The number of (physical) CPU cores used can be configured in gg_api.pre_ceremony() and gg_api.main(), or in process.py.